skies09/omega-sk8-ds/README.md

 The website has been designed similar to other skateshops, however the main difference is the categories on other sites contain other recreational sporting goods or clothing.

 Omega Skate focuses solely on skateboards!
+For the skateboarding enthusiasts.

 ---